SimonEismann/DevOps/README.md

 # MicroservicePerformanceMeasurements
-**DISCLAIMER: The measurements will take serveral days and incurr serveal thousands of dollars in hosting costs**

 This repository contains the measurement scripts to reproduce the performance measurements included in our manuscript "Microservices: A Performance Tester’s Dream or Nightmare?"

 ## Prerequisites ##